-A pharmacokinetic study in subjects with mild (Child-Pugh Class I) and moderate (Child-Pugh Class II) hepatic impairment has shown that steady state celecoxib AUC is increased about 40% and 180%, respectively, above that seen in healthy control subjects.
-Therefore, celecoxib capsules should be introduced at half the recommended dose in arthritis patients with moderate hepatic impairment.
+A pharmacokinetic study in subjects with mild (Child-Pugh Class I) and moderate (Child- Pugh Class II) hepatic impairment has shown that steady state celecoxib AUC is increased about 40% and 180%, respectively, above that seen in healthy control subjects.

 Patients with severe hepatic impairment have not been studied.
-Therefore, the use of celecoxib in patients with severe hepatic impairment (Child-Pugh score $\geq$ 10) is contraindicated (see Section 4.2 DOSE AND METHOD OF ADMINISTRATION and Section 4.3 CONTRAINDICATIONS).
+Therefore, the use of over-the-counter celecoxib in patients with moderate and severe hepatic impairment (Child-Pugh score \geq 7) is contraindicated (see Section 4.2 DOSE AND METHOD OF ADMINISTRATION and Section 4.3 CONTRAINDICATIONS).